Nath-A/Nath-A/README.md

 ### ⚡ Three fun facts: ...
 - I like crowdsurfing and pogo on metal music :metal:
 - I like animals and find spiders cute :spider:
-- I dislike melted cheese, babies and children shrieks & horror movies :-1:
+- I dislike melted cheese, babies/children shrieks and horror movies :-1: